byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

    the `acc` constructor already says that!
 If nothing is related to `x`, then `(y : A) → y ≺ x → Acc _≺_ y` is trivially true: we can easily promise anything we want as the output of a function if we know it can never be called.
-Every number less than zero is a purple flying weasel.
+Every natural number less than zero is a purple flying weasel.

 2. Doesn't this just run into the same problem as before with